YextSolutions/mrr-ci-analytics-dashboard/README.md

 # Requirements
 - Client must have a Managed Review Response license
+- Client must have a Competitive Intelligence license

 All reports and dashboards will be blank for new clients without any data.